PSHCEe

 Lesbian, Gay, Bisexual, Transgender support:

-www.metrocentreonline.org/ - Metro is a leading equality & diversity charity, providing health, comminity & youth services across London & the South East & national & international projects.
-METRO works with anyone experiencing issues related to gender, sexuality, diversity or identity.
+About Us | METRO Charity - Metro is a leading equality and diversity charity, providing health, community and youth services across London and the South East of England.
+They are involved in national and international projects.
+METRO works with anyone experiencing issues related to gender, sexuality, diversity, or identity.

-www.akt.org.uk/ - The Albert Kennedy Trust supports young LGBT 16-25 year olds who are made homeless or living in a hostile environment.
+AKT - the national LGBTQ+ youth homelessness charity - The Albert Kennedy Trust supports young LGBT 16-25 year olds who are made homeless or living in a hostile environment.
+Tel: 020 7831 6562

-https://switchboard.lgbt/ - LLGS provides free & confidential support & information to lesbian, gay, bisexual & transgendered communities throughout the UK.
+Homepage | Switchboard - provides free and confidential support and information to lesbian, gay, bisexual and transgendered communities throughout the UK.